driskell/log-courier/docs/log-carver/Configuration.md

 String.
 Optional.
 Default: "tls"
 Available values: "tcp", "tls", "es"

-*Depending on how log-courier was built, some transports may not be available.
-Run `log-courier -list-supported` to see the list of transports available in a specific build of log-courier.*
+*Depending on how log-carver was built, some transports may not be available.
+Run `log-carver -list-supported` to see the list of transports available in a specific build of log-carver.*

 Sets the transport to use when sending logs to the endpoints. "es" is recommended for most users.